purduedb/knowledgecubes/README.md

 ## Usage

-Knowledge Cubes provide spark-based API for issuing RDF related operations.
+KC provide spark-based API for issuing RDF related operations.

 #### Creating an RDF Store

-Knowledge Cubes provide the Store class for creation of an RDF store.
+KC provide the Store class for creation of an RDF store.
 The input to the store is a spark session, database path where the RDF dataset will be stores, and a local configuration path

 ```scala
 import org.apache.spark.sql.SparkSession